THE LORDSHIP & BARONY OF KILMARNOCK

 In Ireland, the landed and armigerous EYRE family (Eyreville, Eyrecourt, Eyrecourt Castle) originated in England at Cromwellian times.

 In Scotland, the name variations are Air, Ayr and Ayre, seen in early records as 'de Are' and 'de Ayr', which supports the claim of an Ayrshire territorial origin.
-The Ayr name distribution in Scotland on this 1881 National Trust Map shows that the Ayr families are historically from Kilmarnock, Ayrshire and nearby.
+The Ayr name distribution in Scotland on this 1881 National Trust Map shows that the Ayr families are historically from Kilmarnock, Ayrshire, and vicinity.

 Those of the AYR or AYRE name of Scottish origin are few in numbers and widespread internationally.
 The explanation lies in the economic realities of historic Scotland.
 Much of it was, like Ireland, a poor agricultural economy, and vast numbers of the population of both countries emigrated in desperation to escape starvation and to seek prosperity.

 The AYR(E) families were not of the highlands.
 Of the name variations AIR(E) and AYR(E), the former are seemingly associated with Angus and Berwick, and the latter near the river and town of Ayr in Ayrshire.
 There were, of course, clans in the lowlands.
 Living in such a community, a family would give allegience to a clan Chief in return for protection and social identity.
 It is believed that the AYR(E) families of Ayrshire were a sept of clan Boyd, but this has never been verified.

 Of generations prior to c1900 many of the working population were unable to write, and on certificates they added their 'X' mark.
 A consequence of this is that the registrar wrote the name on certificates as it sounded.
 So, we have instances of 'i' becoming 'y', and of 'e' added.